Birds and thoughts fly through the sky of mind. When they are gone we’re left with the sky of wisdom and compassion.

 Honestly, I wish I didn’t attract dilettantes for entertainment sake.
 If that is the motivation in mulling through Dharma Space articles, people could do a lot better spending their time watching “The Bold and the Beautiful ” or some idiot sharing YouTube videos of their daily hygienic habits.

-Why am I writing this post?
+Why am I writing this blog?
 Because I want my readers to know that regardless of how different we are on the superficial, perceptible level, at heart (where it matters; in the real mind spoken of by Bodhidharma) we are One: as different as individual snowflakes on the outside but essentially indiscriminate snow on the inside, and my sustained motive is to spread the dharma as broadly as possible.
 As you go about your complex and anxiety-ridden lives, try to bear this single thought in mind.
 United we stand, divided we fall.
 And a closing note: being air-headed is not such a bad thing, since emptiness (Śūnyatā) is a close, kissing cousin, and that my invisible readers is the point of the whole “Megillah Gorilla.”
 Google it.